EliAndrewC/l7r/setting/l7r.md

 The city is ruled by a Caliphate.
 The oldest female daughter of the previous Caliph is first in the line of succession.
 It's unclear why only female rulers are permitted - under the previous Sultanate the rulers were all male.

 The Hanan is the name of the family who rules, and the current ruler is named Hanan Talibah.
 In fact every ruler goes by this name, so presumably the current ruler is Hanan Talibah the <number>, though it's not clear to those in Rokugan where she is in the counting of the family line.
 It's also unclear whether the Hanan family was originally Almekhem or from one of the other factions or even from outside the city.
-However, they continue to speak Salaam and don't have their own language, which implies they possible came from the Almekhem.
+However, they continue to speak Salaam and don't have their own language, which implies they possibly came from the Almekhem.

 They are said to control a special type of elemental kami known as djinn, though it's unclear whether this is true or just a folk superstition.
 Most shugenja doubt that the 5 elements are fundamentally different from place to place, so if djinn exist at all, they may be a type of kansen (corrupted elemental kami).
 However, the claim is also made that djinn will not follow a khadi (see below) because of their Shadowlands taint, and that is why the khadi are incapable of seizing control of the city themselves, and tsukai are capable of dealing with kansen, so perhaps djinn don't even exist.